redeyeowner/sapsan/README.md

 ## Support

 Sapsan is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please let me know(You can use [Telegram](https://web.telegram.org/#/im?p=@olehmushka) or [Linkedin](https://www.linkedin.com/in/oleh-mushka-b61043148/)).
+If you'd like to join them, please let me know(You can use [Telegram](https://web.telegram.org/#/im?p=@olehmushka) or [Linkedin](https://www.linkedin.com/in/oleh-mushka-b61043148/) or [olegamysk@gmail.com](olegamysk@gmail.com)).

 ## License